 I want at least to begin to set things right.

 At the panel, we read her story aloud, and we laughed and sobered by turns.
 It's a deadpan satire with a cutting edge.
 A poetry teacher who can't control her class disappears.
-The principal

 And yes, I mean literally.
 They have buried her bones under a rose bush.